Coronavirus Aid, Relief, and Economic Security (CARES) Act

-Businesses and nonprofit organizations with 500 or fewer employees, as well as sole proprietors, independent contractors and self-employed individuals, may be eligible for a new loan program from February 15, 2020 to June 30, 2020.
-This program will provide federally guaranteed loans, in amounts determined by a formula, with a maximum loan amount of $10,000,000.
-Loan proceeds can be used for payroll, mortgage interest or rent, health-care benefits payments, utility payments, and certain other costs, and are forgivable in an amount equal to the sum of such costs incurred or payments made during the eight weeks after loan disbursement, if employers maintain employment and wage levels.
+Businesses and nonprofit organizations with 500 or fewer employees, as well as sole proprietors, independent contractors and self-employed individuals, may be eligible for a loan program available from February 15, 2020 to June 30, 2020.
+This program, called the Paycheck Protection Program, provides federally guaranteed loans, in amounts determined by a formula, with a maximum loan amount of $10,000,000.
+Loan proceeds can be used for payroll, mortgage interest or rent, health-care benefits payments, utility payments, and certain other costs, and are forgivable in an amount equal to the sum of such costs incurred or payments made during the 24 weeks after loan disbursement, if employers meet certain requirements, including maintaining employment and wage levels.

 Note: For eligibility, restrictions, and other details about the PPP visit the Small Business Loans section of our Resource Center here.